 The Student Portal is available to students upon acceptance and is accessible via single sign-on (SSO) through the AOEU website using the university-issued email.
-In the Student Portal, students can register for upcoming courses, drop courses, view and sign documents, make tuition payments, view degree audits, view unofficial transcripts, and access final grades.
+In the Student Portal, students can register for upcoming courses, drop courses, view and sign documents, make tuition payments, and view unofficial transcripts and final grades.